 A bunch of Republicans on the court taking your health care away.

-Look at it, he just said it.
+Look at he just said it.

 Just this week, several million kids got their health insurance.

-Just this week, oh lordy.
+Just this week, oh, Lordy.

 Just this week, several kids.